Sample Sequence of Courses

 SPPN 640 - Advanced Audiology (3 Credits)

-This course reviews the psychoacoustics of sound, anatomy, and physiology of the ear, the principles of audiologic assessment, audiometric interpretation, and the behavioral and physiological test batteries that measure hearing across the lifespan.
-Through guided scenarios, students will recognize the importance of cultural and linguistical competencies when providing audiology related services to a diverse client population.
+This course reviews the psychoacoustics of sound, the anatomy, and physiology of the ear, the principles of audiological assessment, audiometric interpretation, and the behavioral and physiological test batteries that measure hearing across the lifespan. .
 Special emphasis is placed on the educational significance of hearing loss and the roles and responsibilities of the speech-language pathologist in delivering speech services to children who are deaf/hard of hearing in the school system.
 Topics include auditory processing disorders, classroom accommodations, hearing aids, cochlear implants, and hearing assistive technology.

 Prerequisites: SPPN 615